 Detective Comics (DC) is the very first name given to the current DC comics.
 It is known best by two of its main character's Batman and Superman.
-In fact it is so well known, people who don't know about DC can list the powers of Superman.
-DC is undisputed leader when it comes to animated series, featurettes and even movies.
+In fact, it is so well known, people who don't know about DC can list the powers of Superman.
+DC is the undisputed leader when it comes to animated series, featurettes, and even movies.
 The most popular ones being that of Batman.

-The DCEU on the other hand is the set of plotlines which were turned into movies since 2013.
+The DCEU on the other hand is the set of plotlines that were turned into movies since 2013.
 This started off with the "Man of Steel" and capped it off with the "Justice League" in 2017.
 This represents the laboured efforts from the house of Warner Brothers to breathe life into a movie franchise.
-Turned out it didn't match upto Marvel in sheer audience appeal and bombed at the box office.
+Turned out it didn't match up to Marvel in sheer audience appeal and bombed at the box office.

 DC Animated Series